moh123mos/e-commerce-menitor/README.md

-# You Can CLI To deal with git/github:
+# You Can Use CLI To deal with git/github:
 - ## To create new branch
         git chechout -b <name-branch>
 - ## To push ur changes in ur branch